edcarp/2020-12-08-heriotwatt-swc-online/index.md

 </p>
 {% elsif online == "true_private" %}
 <p id="where">
   <strong>Where:</strong> This training will take place online.
+Please check your emails for information on how to connect.
-  The instructors will provide you with the information you will need to connect to this meeting.
+  Please get in touch with the organisers if there are any issues.
 </p>
 {% endif %}